turbot/guardrails-samples/calculated_policies/aws_s3_bucket_match_tags_on_bucket_and_cmk/README.md

 ## Use case

-The business owner may have different classifications of data (PII, Health, Proprietary, etc).
-Where, S3 buckets are designated to hold specific classes of data.
+The business owner may have different classifications of data (PII, Health, Proprietary, etc) where, S3 buckets are designated to hold specific classes of data.
 For each classification, a corresponding Customer Managed Key should exist.
-To ensure that the right CMK is attached to the right bucket, a comparison needs to be made between the tags on the bucket and on the CMK.
+To ensure that the right CMK is attached to the right bucket, a comparison needs to be made between the tags on the bucket and on CMK.

 ## Implementation Details